Updated on July 3, 2024 by Julie McCool

 Alexandria Festivals and Special Events

 With so much history to celebrate and welcoming outdoor spaces to gather, Alexandria hosts some of the best festivals in Northern Virginia.
 Fireworks, parades, special events, and seasonal attractions draw visitors all year long.
-Here are a few favorite special events in the city.
-Many events were canceled or virtual in 2020, but we hope to see them return in 2021.
+Here are a few of the most popular special events in Alexandria.

-• On Saturday mornings, shop at the weekly Old Town Farmers' Market in Market Square, which has been held here since 1753.
-There is also a Saturday market in Del Ray.
+- The Old Town Farmers' Market has been held on Saturday mornings in Market Square since 1753.
+There is also a Saturday market in the Del Ray neighborhood.

 Looking for things to do in Alexandria VA this weekend?
 Check our event articles, including monthly event listings, and the Visit Alexandria calendar.